python/devguide/motivations.rst

-   Include an "Available for <activity>" (or activities) bullet point with a link if you'd like to be contacted for professional training, consulting or contract work.
+   Include an "Available for <activity>" (or activities) bullet point with a link if you'd like to be contacted for professional training, consulting or contract work, or other employment opportunities.
 A link to a page with additional details is preferred to a direct email address or contact phone number, as this is a global site, and folks may not be familiar with the relevant practical details that apply to this kind of work in a contributor's country of residence.

    Include a "Crowdfunding" bullet point with a link if you'd like to highlight crowdfunding services (e.g. Patreon) that folks can use to support your core